-H. Roth: The Probative Value of Certificates as per Art 54 Brussels I and Art 53 Brussels Ia judgments in civil and commercial matters, the probative value of both certificates is determined as mere information provided by the court of origin.
+H. Roth: The Probative Value of Certificates as per Art 54 Brussels I and Art 53 Brussels Ia

+According to the European rules on recognition and enforcement of judgments in civil and commercial matters, the probative value of both certificates is determined as mere information provided by the court of origin.
 At the second step of assessing whether there are grounds to refuse recognition (appeal or refusal of enforcement), the court of the member state in which enforcement is sought will have to verify itself the factual and legal requirements for service of process.